Export & publish your work

 With an initial strategy in mind, learning about the different types of Redivis exports will help define your list of assets to generate.

-Notebooks containing code inputs and corresponding outputs can be exported as an .ipynb file or PDF or HTML, or (coming soon!) embedded in your site.
+Notebooks containing code inputs and corresponding outputs can be as an .ipynb file or PDF or HTML, or (coming soon!) embedded in your site.

-Learn more in the Export to other environments guide.
+Learn more in the guide.

 Augment your data analysis in Redivis by uploading your own datasets, with the option to share with your collaborators (or even the broader research community).